-Power-Good (PWRGD Pin)
+Power Good (PWRGD Pin)

 The PWRGD pin is an open-drain output.
-Once the VSENSE pin is between 94% and 107% of the internal voltage reference, de-assertion of the PWRGD pin occurs, and the pin floats.
-TI recommends using a pullup resistor between the values of 1 k $\Omega$ and 100 k $\Omega$ to a voltage source that is 5.5 V or less.
+Once the VSENSE pin is between 94% and 107% of the internal voltage reference, the PWRGD pin de-asserts and the pin floats.
+TI recommends using a pullup resistor between the values of 1 k Ω and 100 k Ω to a voltage source that is 5.5 V or less.
 PWRGD is in a defined state once the VIN input voltage is greater than 1.5 V, but with reduced current-sinking capability.
 PWRGD achieves full current-sinking capability as the VIN input voltage approaches 3 V.

-The PWRGD pin is pulled low when the VSENSE is lower than 92% or greater than 109% of the nominal internal reference voltage.
-Also, PWRGD is pulled low if UVLO or thermal shutdown is asserted or EN is pulled low.
+The PWRGD pin goes low when VSENSE is lower than 92% or greater than 109% of the nominal internal reference voltage.
+Also, PWRGD goes low if UVLO or thermal shutdown asserts or the EN pin goes low.